Nsayre/nds-docs/guides/Git.rst

 Merging
 ^^^^^^^

-The result of a merge can look different depending on the status of the branches that are being merged.
+The result of a merge can look different depending on whether the changes are divergent and/or conflicting.

-If there is no divergent commit history, a "fast-forward merge" will occur, and commit history will be advanced without conflict, or creation of a new merge commit.
+If there is no divergent commit history, a "fast-forward merge" will occur, and commit history will be advanced without the creation of a merge commit.

 If there is divergent non conflicting commit history, a three way merge will occur, where a merge commit will be created that will act as the point the two